 This blog will feature reflections and meditations on everyday life.

-I have worked on an off as a parish priest for almost forty years.
-Over this time, I have written many meditations on what it means to live the Christian life.
+I have worked on an off as a parish priest for over forty years.
+During this time, I have written many meditations on what it means to live the Christian life.
 Many of these were written in harmony with the seasons of the Church calendar, particularly, with the calendar of the Episcopal Church.

 While ordinary time has a specific meaning in the church calendar, it is a wonderful term to refer to all of all of human life, in which we each are called to grow and mature in the mystery of Christ.

 In the coming months, I will begin to share my reflections on living and flourishing in ordinary time.